CosmWasm/docs-deprecated/docs/02-getting-started/02-installation.md

 gaia-specific files.
 However, the wasmd binary should function just like gaiad except for the addition of the x/wasm module.

+If `make` software is not preinstalled on the OS, install [here](https://stackoverflow.com/questions/32127524/how-to-install-and-use-make-in-windows)

 ```shell
 git clone https://github.com/CosmWasm/wasmd.git
 cd wasmd